January 8, 2026

 Foreign Investment Pathways in Zanzibar & how to invest in Zanzibar

 Foreign investors entering Zanzibar through the shareholder pathway often hold a minority stake, with local partners required to own at least 70% of the company.
 While this model opens doors for smaller investors, it also creates risks if rights are not clearly defined.
-Protecting minority shareholder interests is therefore essential for sustainable partnerships.
+Protecting minority shareholder interests is therefore essential for sustainable partnerships in Due Diligence Services Zanzibar.

 Understanding Minority Shareholder Risks

-• Limited Control: Majority shareholders can dominate decision‑making.
+• Limited Control: Majority shareholders can dominate decision-making, making Corporate Advisory Zanzibar essential for balanced governance.

 • Profit Distribution: Without clear agreements, dividends may be unfairly allocated.